Skip to main content

 Biography

-Andrew White joined King’s College as a Senior Lecturer in Cultural Policy in 2022.
-He has previously worked at Queen’s University Belfast, the University of Ulster and Oxford Brookes University.
+Andrew White joined King’s College as a Senior Lecturer in Culture, Media & Creative Industries in 2022.
+He has previously worked at Queen’s University Belfast, Ulster University and Oxford Brookes University.
 From 2007 to 2020, he worked at the University of Nottingham’s China campus, serving as the head of the School of International Communications from 2016 to 2019.

-He has published his research in the form of journal articles, book chapters, newspaper articles and a single-authored monograph with Palgrave Macmillan entitled Digital Media & Society: transforming economics, politics and social practices; a Portuguese translation of this book, Midia Digital e Sociedade, was published in 2016.
+Andrew has published his research primarily in the form of journal articles, book chapters and newspaper articles.
+His first single-authored monograph was released in 2014 by Palgrave Macmillan and was entitled Digital Media & Society: transforming economics, politics and social practices; a Portuguese translation of this book, Midia Digital e Sociedade, was published in 2016.
+His second single-authored book, Inequality in the digital economy: the case for a universal basic income, was released by Palgrave Macmillan in October 2024.

 Before becoming an academic, Andrew worked as an archivist at the Public Record Office of Northern Ireland, and on digitisation projects at Queen’s University Belfast and the Linen Hall Library Belfast.
 The latter produced the Troubled Images CD-ROM, a compendium of Northern Irish political posters which was the recipient of the 17th annual Christopher Ewart-Biggs Memorial Prize in 2003.